Wolkabout/WolkConnect-Java/readme.md

 Example Usage
 -------------

-Create a device on WolkAbout IoT platform by importing template file simple-example-manifest.json located in examples/simple/ This template fits simple example and demonstrates the sending of a temperature sensor reading.
+Create a device on WolkAbout IoT platform by importing template file [simple-example-manifest.json](https://github.com/Wolkabout/WolkConnect-Java-/blob/master/src/main/resources/simple-example-manifest.json).
+This template fits simple example and demonstrates the sending of a temperature sensor reading.
+After creating the device on the Platform, copy the provided credentials into `deviceKey` and `password`.

 **Establishing mqtt connection with the platform:**
 ```java